Handsomeprin/aomoav/README.md

-All of music of all version。
+All of music of all version.